 Our performance obligations are satisfied over time or at a point in time.
 Revenue for TMS product deliveries, customization of UGV transport vehicles and customer-funded R&D contracts is recognized over time as costs are incurred.
 Contract services revenue is composed of revenue recognized on contracts for the provision of services, including repairs and maintenance, training, engineering design, development and prototyping activities, and technical support services.
 Contract services revenue, including ISR services, is recognized over time as services are rendered.
 We elected the right to invoice practical expedient in which if an entity has a right to consideration from a customer in an amount that corresponds directly with the value to the customer of the entity's performance completed to date, such as flight hours for ISR services, the entity may recognize revenue in the amount to which the entity has a right to invoice.
-Training services are recognized over time using an output method based on days of training completed.
-For performance obligations satisfied over time, revenue is generally recognized using costs incurred to date relative to total estimated costs at completion to measure progress.
+Training services are recognized over time, revenue is generally recognized using costs incurred to date relative to total estimated costs at completion to measure progress.
 Incurred costs represent work performed, which correspond with, and thereby best depict, transfer of control to the customer.
 Contract costs include labor, materials, subcontractors' costs, other direct costs, and indirect costs applicable on government and commercial contracts.